-NSAIDs – or non-steroidal anti-inflammatory drugs – are also a suitable type of relief for back pain, such as ibuprofen tablets and gels or diclofenac tablets and gels (depending on your age, you may need to speak to your GP before taking NSAIDs as these medicines should be used with caution in older people because of an increased risk of side effects).
+NSAIDs – or non-steroidal anti-inflammatory drugs – are a suitable type of relief for back pain, such as ibuprofen tablets and gels or diclofenac tablets and gels (depending on your age, you may need to speak to your GP before taking NSAIDs as these medicines should be used with caution in older people because of an increased risk of side effects).
 Ibuprofen is available over the counter at pharmacies, while other NSAIDs such as diclofenac and naproxen need a prescription.

 Should you see your GP?